AmakdoufAli/landing-page-cms/cms/README.md

 5. **Explore the Dashboard**:
    - Access the dashboard to manage landing pages, view statistics, and handle client interactions.

+## Email Notifications

+This project utilizes Laravel's built-in Mail service for sending email notifications.
+Notifications such as contact form submissions or other important updates can be configured to be sent to specified email addresses directly from the dashboard.

+To configure email notifications:
+- Set up your SMTP mail driver in the `.env` file.
+- Customize the email templates located in the `resources/views/emails` directory.

 ## Additional Information

 If you're interested in contributing to or learning more about the project, feel free to explore the codebase.
 Contributions and feedback are welcome!